MrCocoNuat/mrcoconuat.github.io/posts/tiny-dungeon/dungeon.md

 ### Video Output

 Our canvas is `128` by `64`, monochrome of course.
 And we have help here - fellow blogger Technoblogy has an excellent [library](http://www.technoblogy.com/show?23OS) for interfacing with this display's controller.
-I added a modification so that instead of plotting the pixels of text on top of contents already on the screen ("OR plotting") new content simply replaces what is already there
+I heavily modified it to add many new features exposed by the display controller and also to change the character plotting mode so that instead of plotting the pixels of text on top of contents already on the screen ("OR plotting") new content simply replaces what is already there.

-Unfortunately, over the bit-banged I2C speeds that our microcontroller can reach, even this tiny display is so many pixels that writing solid blocks manually to the entire screen takes around 5 seconds, and the pixel-addressing here doesn't help that.
+Unfortunately, over the bit-banged I2C speeds that our microcontroller can reach, even this tiny display is so many pixels that writing solid blocks manually to the entire screen takes around 2 seconds, and the pixel-addressing here doesn't help that.
 Therefore animations are generally right out, and our designs will have to be sparing on the lit pixels - no matter, black is the new black!

 Additionally, for saving program space there are several more optimizations to be made.
-The character map included in the library can be trimmed down quite a bit (who needs all those letters) and in fact customized freely to support arbitrary glyphs that can represent dungeon elements.
-There is not even a need to stick to the predefined `8x6` grid, that may be suitable for text but possibly not pixel art and sprites!
+The character map included in the library can be trimmed down quite a bit (who needs all those letters) and in fact customized freely to support arbitrary 8-pixel high glyphs that can represent dungeon elements - see [tiny-dungeon's spritesheet](https://github.com/MrCocoNuat/tiny-dungeon/blob/main/spritesheet/spritesheet.png)
 ```c++
 // Character set for text - stored in program memory
 // 6 columns of 8